bespinian/blog/content/posts/gitops/index.md

 $ git tag v1.0.0-rc1
 ```

 Releasing your infrastructure modules works in a very similar way as you would do it for applications.
 Each module is released individually.
-This happens, for example by adding a git tag that specifies a commit that we would like to release as a release candidate version.
+This happens, for example, by adding a git tag that specifies a commit that we would like to release as a release candidate version.

 ```shell
 $ make integration-test